 Bare in mind, that on the guitar, there are often multiple ways of doing the same thing, as seen by the various different ways we have looked at the C major scale (there are even more ways to play the same scale, but we will keep it relatively simple for now!).

-Below is another way of playing the C Major scale in Thirds.
+On the next page are two more ways of playing the C Major scale in Thirds.

 Experiment and find which ways work best for you.